-Sport fishing for halibut
+Sport fishing for Halibut on the Oregon Coast

 Here in Oregon, we are at the bottom end of the Pacific halibut’s range as most prefer the colder waters near Alaska.
-Little is certain when discussing the migration of halibut around the North Pacific.
+Little is certain when discussing the migration habits of halibut around the North Pacific.
 In our waters, halibut are younger fish — topping the scales at “only” 100 lbs, unlike their relatives to the north which can reach in excess of 400 lbs.

 Halibut are strong fighters with an impressive yield of firm, white flesh.